Joanna E. Dean

 |Office:||416 Paterson Hall|

-I am an environmental historian working on the history of our relations with plants and other animals.
+I am an environmental historian working on the history of human relations with the nonhuman world, looking mainly at urban trees and working horses.
 Most recently, I ran a lecture series, Beastly Histories, and co-edited Animal Metropolis: Histories of Human Animal Relations in Urban Canada (2017).

-I am currently writing a book on street trees, using Ottawa’s urban forest to think about the material tree in the modern city.
-I curated an exhibit, “Six Moments in the History of an Urban Forest,” at the Bytown Museum in Ottawa in 2012, and have published on the unruliness of city trees; social inequities in the distribution of canopy cover; Marshall McLuhan’ and the “urban forest,” and the use of geospatial analysis of historical aerial photographs to measure physical changes in urban forest.
+I am currently on sabbatical, writing a book on Ottawa’s urban forest.
+My interest is in the material agential tree.
+I curated an exhibit, “Six Moments in the History of an Urban Forest,” at the Bytown Museum in Ottawa in 2012, and have published on the unruliness of city trees; social inequities in the distribution of canopy cover; Marshall McLuhan’s coining of the term “urban forest,” and the use of geospatial analysis of historical aerial photographs to measure physical changes in urban forest.

-My doctoral research was in women’s history, resulting in Religious Experience and the New Woman: The Life of Lily Dougall (2007) and gender analysis continues to inform my teaching and writing, most recently in research on Canadian antinuclear activism.
+My doctoral research was in women’s history, published as Religious Experience and the New Woman: The Life of Lily Dougall (2007) and gender analysis continues to inform my teaching and writing.
+In my contribution to the collection, The Nature of Canada (2019) I point to the contributions made by the pacifist group, Voice of Women, to the first Greenpeace voyage.
+I am currently researching gender in Greenpeace’s early antiwhaling protests.

 Animal Metropolis: Histories of Human-Animal Relations in Urban Canada edited with Darcy Ingram and Christabelle Sethna (University of Calgary Press, 2017).